josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 ## What is Svelte?

-Svelte could be considered a JavaScript framework akin to [React](https://reactjs.org), [Vue](https://vuejs.org), [Ember](https://emberjs.com) or [Angular](https://angular.io).
-It's the newest of the bunch, however, and it seems as though it's definitely learned from the others in many different ways, both on the dev side and the user side.
+**Svelte is JavaScript framework akin to [React](https://reactjs.org), [Vue](https://vuejs.org), or any other component-based frontend framework**.
+Svelte is the newest of the big names in the space, however, and it definitely seems as though it's learned from the others, both on the dev side and the user side.
+(More on that in a bit.)

-Svelte itself, much like the other frameworks mentioned above, is mostly just for view logic and templating; syncing up some data, events, and outputs on the front end.
-Front-end frameworks on their own aren't ideal for much except single-page applications, since they have to run entirely in the browser (making it tricky to persist data between page loads and handle server-side tasks).
+As in any of these frameworks, you use Svelte to build components, which are then the building blocks for your user interface (UI).
+As events happen and state and data change, the Svelte component(s) automatically update to reflect the changes in the UI.

+Front-end frameworks are amazing for their ability to keep data in sync.
+Since they run entirely on JavaScript in the browser, however, they aren't ideal for much except single-page applications on their own.
+Front-end frameworks alone can't do things like persist data between pages or run server-side tasks like fetching files, for example.

+**To bridge that gap, Svelte has [SvelteKit](https://kit.svelte.dev/).**

 <Callout>Svelte is React, but without the bullshit.</Callout>

-To bridge that gap, Svelte has [SvelteKit](https://kit.svelte.dev/).

 You could think of SvelteKit as the [Next](https://nextjs.org/) (or [Nuxt](https://nuxtjs.org/)) of Svelte.
-SvelteKit, Next, etc., are what's often called a "meta-framework," which means they're larger toolboxes for building full-fledged apps and sites.
-They take the underlying framework (Svelte, React, etc.) and add in many of the other pieces you'd need for a non-trivial project, like pages and routing, data stores, better control over SEO, and in some cases, image handling.
+If you're not familiar: all of those are examples of a "meta-framework;" a larger toolbox for building full-fledged apps and sites.
+They take the underlying front-end framework (Svelte, React, etc.) and add in many of the pieces you'd need for a non-trivial project, like pages and routing, data stores, better control over SEO, and in some cases, image handling and APIs—generally just about everything except the database.

+<Highlight>So as you'd use a front-end framework like Svelte to build a small user interface or a single-page application, you can use a meta-framework like SvelteKit to build just about anything.</Highlight>

-**One particularly nice thing about SvelteKit is that its output can be whatever you want.** It offers several [adapters](https://kit.svelte.dev/docs#adapters) to process your input into whatever type of output you want: an app with server-side rendering, a full-fledged Node app, or (in my case), a statically generated site.
+**One particularly nice thing about SvelteKit is that its output can be whatever you want.** It can function as a static site generator (as it does in my case), but it's also capable of generating apps with server-side rendering, or a mixture of server-side and static, or even full-fledged Node apps.

+This is possible because SvelteKit offers several [adapters](https://kit.svelte.dev/docs#adapters) to process your input differently, depending on what your end goal is.
+Same input; whatever output you like!

 ## Why Svelte, specifically?